Lithuania in the Eurovision Song Contest 2007: At Eurovision

 4Fun took part in technical rehearsals on 7 and 8 May, followed by dress rehearsals on 11 and 12 May.
-The Lithuanian performance featured the members of 4Fun performing on stage in black and white outfits with lead singer Julija Ritčik sitting on a stool at the stage centre with a guitar and the other members appearing as silhouettes behind a white screen with blue coloured shades.
+The Lithuanian performance featured the members of 4Fun performing on stage in black and white outfits, with lead singer Julija Ritčik sitting on a stool at the stage centre with a guitar and the other members appearing as silhouettes behind a white screen with blue coloured shades.
 4Fun's outfits were designed by Aleksandras Pogrebnojus and Vida Simanavičiūtė.
 Lithuania placed twenty-first in the final, scoring 28 points.

 The semi-final and final were broadcast in Lithuania on LTV with commentary by Darius Užkuraitis.
-The Lithuanian spokesperson, who announced the Lithuanian votes during the final, was Lavija Šurnaitė.
+LRT appointed Lavija Šurnaitė as its spokesperson to announce the Lithuanian votes during the final.